-At its last meeting, the NW Towards Excellence Board agreed that Local Authority engagement with and support for the North West's approach to SLI will best be achieved by inviting each of the 23 upper tier local authorities in the region to take a report through its Cabinet / Executive Board to get formal agreement to signing a Memorandum of Understanding (Appendix 1).
+The NW Towards Excellence Board agreed that Local Authority engagement with and support for the North West's approach to SLI would best be achieved by inviting each of the 23 upper tier local authorities in the region to take a report through its Cabinet / Executive Board to get formal agreement to signing a Memorandum of Understanding (MoU); attached at Appendix 1.
+A report was presented to Halton Bororugh Council's Executive Board on 23rd May 2013 outlining the process of SLI and as a result the MoU was signed.